 Jessie Goldblum, Ph.D.

-Dr. Jessie Goldblum is a full time tester at NCAWAG.
+Dr. Jessie Goldblum is a full time tester and JASPER play therapist at NCAWAG.
 She is a Developmental Psychologist with over a decade of experience in child development and autism research.
 Her research specializations include novel modes of autism assessment, social communication in autistic women and girls, and the interplay of multiple identities (I.e., sex, gender, race, and ethnicity) on diagnosis and prevalence rates.

 Jessie is originally from Albuquerque, New Mexico.
-Jessie's interests include painting and drawing, learning new languages, autism, crosswords and other puzzles, and watching historical (British) TV shows.
+Jessie's interests include painting and drawing, learning new languages, researching autism and other forms of neurodivergence, crosswords and other puzzles, and watching historical (British) TV shows.
 You can find her seeking out dogs everywhere she goes, eating copious amounts of French fries, and spending time with her husband, Jake, and two pups, Junior (Juni) the poodle and Tallulah the basset hound.

 Courtney Pestovich, LCMHCA, CRC